How To Become an Adult-Gerontology Acute Care Nurse Practitioner

 - Serving as patient case managers and departmental team leaders

-This career is an ideal role for professionals who enjoy fast-paced work and critical thinking.
+This career is ideal for professionals who enjoy fast-paced work and critical thinking.
 People who become AGACNPs must be capable of thinking clearly and performing well in high-pressure situations.

 Earning an Undergraduate Nursing Degree

-If you’ve recently graduated from high school, the first step to become an acute care nurse practitioner is to earn your undergraduate nursing degree.
-Select a four-year Bachelor of Science in Nursing (BSN) degree program that aligns with the curriculum standards necessary for licensure.
-This will combine classroom instruction with hands-on labs that teach essential clinical skills you’ll need in the future.
+The first step to become an acute care nurse practitioner is to earn your undergraduate nursing degree.
+Select a Bachelor of Science in Nursing (BSN) degree program that aligns with the curriculum standards necessary for licensure, including classroom instruction with hands-on labs, immersive simulation experiences and clinical rotations.

-If you are a licensed and actively practicing RN with a bachelor’s degree in another field, you will likely need to take a bridge program to apply to a master’s degree program.
-A bridge program is an accelerated course of study that will further your nursing knowledge and build upon your clinical skills.
-You can expect to take a blend of online and in-person courses.
+If you are a licensed and actively practicing RN with a bachelor’s degree in another field, you will likely need to take course work that meet the prerequisite requirements to gain entry into a master’s degree in nursing program, where you can expect to take a blend of online and in-person courses.